dnidever/bozepy/docs/examples.rst

 Jointly fitting spectra
 -----------------------

-|Doppler| can fit mulitple spectra of the same star simultaneously.
+|Bozepy| can fit mulitple spectra of the same star simultaneously.
 It will fit a single set of labels and separate
 RVs for each spectrum.
 To use this option, set the ``--joint`` or ``j`` parameters.
 You also need to give the names of the mulitiple spectrum files.
-You can give these on the command list, e.g. ``doppler spectrum1.fits spectrum2.fits -j``, or you can put the names of the files in an ASCII list file (one per line) and give that to |Doppler|.
+You can give these on the command list, e.g. ``doppler spectrum1.fits spectrum2.fits -j``, or you can put the names of the files in an ASCII list file (one per line) and give that to |Bozepy|.
 To use a list, be sure to also set the ``--list`` or ``-l`` parameter.

 .. code-block:: bash

     doppler speclist.txt -v -j -l

-    --- Running Doppler Jointfit on 3 spectra ---
+    --- Running Bozepy Jointfit on 3 spectra ---

     Loading the spectra
     Spectrum   1:  apVisit-r13-9289-58006-107.fits  S/N= 102.4